quazi-irfan/pySimpleDB/README.md

 ### pySimpleDB

-This is a python (partial) implementation of SimpleDB, an educational database.
+This is a python (partial) implementation of SimpleDB, an educational database, authored by Edward Sciore.

 ### Features
 - Uses Heap file and buffer pool to minimize disk seek